Skip to contents

 state

-The Job state that will trigger this function.
+The name of a Job state.
 Typically one of:

 func